 So far, if you wanted to start developing a Python application, your first step was installing a Python runtime on your machine.
 In this part, you learn with Docker you can have a portable Python runtime as an image, and no installation is needed!
-In this part, we use the example given in [4] with small modifications.
-The goal is in this part is to create an image that sandboxes a simple Flask application.
-In which, a random cat .gif is displayed every time it is loaded.
-In the following steps, you are going to create your three needed files to build this image: app.py, requirements.txt, and Dockerfile.
+The goal is in this part is to create a simple Python application.
+In which, the system information is printed.
+In the following steps, you are going to create two needed files to build this image: app.py, and Dockerfile.